GoogleCloudPlatform/knfsd-cache-utils/deployment/database/README.md

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to true.

-* `proxy_service_account` - The Service Account used by the knfsd proxy Compute Instances.
+* `proxy_service_account` - (Required) The Service Account used by the knfsd proxy Compute Instances.
 This Service Account will be granted access to the PostgreSQL database.

+* `enable_public_ip` - (Optional) Whether to deploy the database with a public IP address.
+At least one of `enable_public_ip` or `private_network` must be configured.
+Defaults to false.

+* `private_network` - (Optional) The VPC network from which the Cloud SQL instance is accessible for private IP.
+At least one of `enable_public_ip` or `private_network` must be configured.

+* `allocated_ip_range` - (Optional) The name of the allocated IP range for the private IP.
+If set the instance IP will be created in the allocated range.

 ## Outputs